Parks for all people

 There are a number of access-friendly sites around the State that enable mobility impaired visitors to enjoy our parks, reserves and historic sites independently or with assistance.
 The Tasmania Parks and Wildlife Service (PWS) is committed to providing tracks, facilities and equipment that are accessible to a broad range of people, including the mobility impaired, vision impaired, elderly, infirm, and people with prams.

-TrailRiders are available at Cradle Mountain and, Freycinet and Mount Field national parks.
+TrailRiders are available at Cradle Mountain, Freycinet and Mount Field national parks.
+For location details check the Access friendly tabs on these park pages.

 Trained assistance dogs for vision and hearing impaired people are permitted in national parks, but it is advised that you bring appropriate identification with you and advise PWS staff of the dog's presence on your entry.